by Linda Barth

 “Yes, I love that book,” I tell her.
 “Did your grandmother give it to you?”

 She shakes her head.
-“I never knew either of my grandmothers.
+“I never really knew either of my grandmothers well.
 But I’d like to think they were as kind and loving as yours.
 The book was a gift from my mother, only a few years before we lost her.”

 I start to say how sorry I am, but she continues talking, and I understand that’s not what she wants to hear right now.